 Keep track of your gluten free food purchases for the whole year:

-You can deduct the amount you are spending on gluten free food that is in EXCESS of the cost of the gluten containing food that you are replacing.
+When it’s time to efile your taxes for the year, keep in mind that you can deduct the amount you are spending on gluten free food that is in EXCESS of the cost of the gluten containing food that you are replacing.
 This means you’ll have to calculate the difference between the cost of gluten free alternatives vs. the cost of gluten-containing foods.
 For example, if you purchase gluten free bread for $6.50 and non-gluten free bread cost $2.50, you’ll only be able to claim the difference: $4.00.
 I recommend using a spreadsheet for this and just filling it on as you go.Share This: